The MEGA Guide to Everything to Do in LA

 There is a wealth of information on this website about things to do in LA, whether you are in the city for a day, a week or longer.
 There are so many things to do - literally hundreds of possibilities - that most locals haven't even come close to doing them all.
 This guide will help you craft a unique vacation that matches your own interests, whether you prefer to visit the glitziest sites or the most intellectual.
 When you see some of the quirky, specialized, lesser-known options, you may find that the most visited Los Angeles attractions are less of a priority for you.

-If you're short on time and only interested in the popular highlights, you can jump straight to the list of Top Los Angeles Attractions.
-If you're on a tight budget, check out my Top FREE Things to Do in LA.
+If you're on a tight budget, check out the top FREE things to do in LA.
 If you're more adventurous, you can dig deeper here and discover some unique opportunities to craft an itinerary for your specific interests.

 Each category links to additional resources to explore in depth so you don't get bogged down with too much information on one page, and so I can show you more pictures of all the cool LA attractions.
 I recommend linking out to a new window or tab and keeping this article open as you navigate through so you don't lose your place as you go exploring.

 Here's an INDEX of the categories of different kinds of things you'll find here in the MEGA Guide to What to Do in LA:

 - Take a Sightseeing Tour of LA, including bus, trolley, air, boat, walking, biking, and specialty tours.

 - Explore Famous LA Landmarks and photo opportunities.

 - Visit an LA Theme Park from toddler-friendly Disneyland and Knott's to the more extreme Magic Mountain.

 - Visit a Los Angeles Museum from art to science and history, as well as local themes and some quirky LA originals.

 - See a Show in LA from the classics to cutting edge.